 Policies Pay for Care at Home.
 Many Options Available

-Long-Term Care Insurance provides the resources to pay for quality care either at home or a facility.
+Long-Term Care Insurance provides the resources to pay for quality care either at home or at a facility.
 With benefits from a policy, this gives the family the extra time to be family.